lankydan/lankydanblog-jamstack/content/blog/2019/kotlin-ktor-rest-api/index.md

 }
 ```

 Bam.
 There you have it.
 A simple web server running with Ktor and Netty.
-Ok, yes, it doesn't really do anything but we'll expand on this in the following sections.
-The code is pretty self explanatory.
+Ok, yes, it doesn't really do anything, but we'll expand on this in the following sections.
+The code is pretty self-explanatory.
 The only piece worth highlighting is the `Application.module` function.
 The `module` parameter of `embeddedServer` requires an extension function for `Application`.
 This is going to be the _main_ function that makes the server do stuff.

-In the following sections, we will expand the contents of `Application.module` so that your web server actually does something worth while.
+In the following sections, we will expand the contents of `Application.module` so that your web server actually does something worthwhile.

 ### Routing